Germany, France reach arms export deal | DW | 16.10.2019

 Macron hailed what he said was a "major agreement," while Merkel said the arms export compromise would provide predictability and reliability.

-The agreement is likely to wrangle the opposition in the German parliament and Merkel's Social Democrat (SDP) coalition partners, who have advocated strict arms export guidelines.
+The agreement is likely to anger the opposition in the German parliament and Merkel's Social Democrat (SDP) coalition partners, who have advocated strict arms export guidelines.

 However, Merkel said she did not expect a problem with the SPD.